studioddtonline/Silverbird-M/README.md

 ### Compatibility ###

-It works on all Chrome/Chromium distribution channels: Stable, and Beta.
+It works on Chrome/Chromium distribution channels bellow: Stable, and Beta.
+It does not works on Canary Channel.
+It does not works on any browsers which are using Blink. (ex.
+Opera)

 ### Features ###